ioChris/AHoJ/README.md

 # consider ZN ligands in all chains of 1a73
 python apoholo.py --query '1a73 ALL ZN'
 # or
-python apoholo.py --query '1a73 ZN'  # (with ligand auto-detection OFF)
+python apoholo.py --query '1a73 ZN'

 # find and consider all ligands in all chains of 1a73
-python apoholo.py --query '1a73'  # (with ligand auto-detection ON or OFF)
+python apoholo.py --query '1a73'

 # find and consider all ligands in chain A of 1a73
-python apoholo.py --query '1a73 A'  # (with ligand auto-detection ON)
+python apoholo.py --query '1a73 A'

 # consider ZN and MG ligands in chain A of 1a73
 python apoholo.py --query '1a73 A ZN,MG'